JOIN MY TOUR TO SOCOTRA – April 2024

 Finally, (for better or worse!)
 I’ll be on the trip!
-I know tours to Socotra are expensive, I know it can even be a little scary going to Yemen, so I don’t farm you out to any other company.
+I know tours to Socotra are expensive, I know it can even be a little scary going to places like this, so I don’t farm you out to any other company.
 This is my operation, and I’ll be there.
 You deal with me directly, questions, emails, WhatsApp, and then I’ll personally be there for the trip too.
 No language barriers, and a friendly face (I hope!) throughout the whole process.

 Is it Safe to Visit Socotra?

 In fact, it’s safer than New York, London or Paris.
-Socotra Island is detached from mainland Yemen, but physically and culturally.
-The heartbreaking Yemeni war hasn’t touched the island, nor will it.
+Socotra Island is detached from the mainland, but physically and culturally.
+The heartbreaking war hasn’t touched the island, nor will it.
 The people are welcoming and warm, and the island needs tourists to return.
 So is Socotra safe?
 Yes, 100% it is.